 What It’s Used For

 The Seataci is first and foremost a luxury yacht, but it could also be built and sold as a small scientific or commercial excursion ship.
 It would be interesting to use it to explore channels or islands located in shallow waters and witness the fascinating underwater life during each cruise.
 When personal drones become widely available and safe, the Seataci could serve as a landing platform to explore inhabited islands without using boats.

 Integrating new technologies like the oscillating foil is probably a big risk; however it could provide a good payoff if this technology proves to be more sustainable than what is currently being used.

-I would like to thank Martin Rico, who created the images of the Seataci concept.
+The Seataci concept was imagined in June 2016 by Charles Bombardier and the images were created by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also created the images of the Mercuri personal jet and the Sandofi urban cart for the homeless.